maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/product-catalog.md

 1. [Creating](#creating-components) components
 2. The [usage/allocation](#usageallocation) of components

-For more information about components, see our [component](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405020625677) documentation.
+For more information about components, see our ["Component"](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405020625677) help article.

 ### Creating Components